 “I'm a landscape artist using either soft pastels and oils.
 My pastel work is created on sanded pastel paper and for some work I use an oil wash for the underpainting before applying the pastel,” states McDonald.
 "I prefer to create pieces larger than 24"x30" in oils."

 “I create images from actual places preferring to use nature's information and inspiration for my resource.
-I believe a landscape artist should paint the area the artist knows intimately.
 The Appalachian landscape is so variable and beautiful that I never tire of depicting scenes from Kentucky and West Virginia.
 As I travel this country and the world I enjoy depicting scenes from the new places I have visited.”